Reese’s Peanut Butter Cup Poke Cake

 Instructions

-• Prepare and bake the cake according to the package instructions, baking in a 13 x 9-inch cake pan.
+• Prepare and bake a 15.25 oz chocolate cake mix according to the package instructions, baking in a 13 x 9-inch cake pan.

 • Let the cake cool 15-20 minutes, then poke holes in the cake every 1/2 to 1 inch with the round end of a wooden spoon.

-• Empty the pudding mix into a medium bowl, and add the milk.
+• Empty a 3.4 oz vanilla instant pudding mix into a medium bowl, and add 2 cups cold milk.

-• Whisk briskly for 2 minutes or until the pudding mix is dissolved then whisk in 1/2 cup of the peanut butter until combined and smooth.
+• Whisk briskly for 2 minutes or until the pudding mix is dissolved.
+Divide the 1 1/2 cups creamy peanut butter setting aside 1 cup for later.
+Whisk in 1/2 cup of the peanut butter to the pudding mixture until combined and smooth.

 • Pour the pudding mixture over the cake, filling the holes as much as possible.

-• In a microwave-safe bowl, microwave the chocolate frosting for 15-20 seconds, or until it can be poured easily.
+• In a microwave-safe bowl, microwave 16 oz chocolate frosting for 15-20 seconds, or until it can be poured easily.
 Drizzle it over the cake and spread evenly with the back of a spoon or an offset spatula.

 • Let the cake cool completely.

-• In a large bowl, whisk together the remaining 1 cup of peanut butter and the whipped topping.
-Spread over the cake and top with the peanut butter cups.
+• In a large bowl, whisk together the remaining 1 cup of peanut butter and 8 oz whipped topping.
+Spread over the cake.

 • Refrigerate for at least 4 hours before serving.
 Store covered in the refrigerator.